-The hero of this recipe is carrots.
-We get a farm box each week from a fun company called Ugly Produce.
-They buy the fruits and vegetables that don’t meet the grocery store’s “pretty” standards.
+The hero of this recipe is the carrots.
+We get a weekly farm box from a fun company called Ugly Produce.
+They buy the fruits and vegetables that don't meet the grocery store's "pretty" standards.
 This produce tastes the same, so we love getting this weekly box.

 Carrots are not only nutritious, but they are great if you have a picky eater.
 Carrots don't get mushy like zucchini (thank goodness!)

 - Take a knife and slice the carrot in half lengthwise.
-Depending on how long your carrots are, you can cut it in half to make shorter slices.
-Next, slice each half lengthwise as you see in the carrots I used in this recipe.
+Depending on how long your carrots are, you can cut them in half to make shorter slices.
+Next, slice each half lengthwise, as seen in the carrots I used in this recipe.

-- You can also slice the carrots into “rounds”.
-To do this I cut at an angle to make my slices more oval shaped.
-This makes the carrot a bit longer so kids have to either cut it in half or take a bite.
-My kids are older but if you use round circle slices, they can be a choking hazard for little kids.
+- You can also slice the carrots into "rounds."
+To do this, I cut at an angle to make my slices more oval-shaped.
+This makes the carrot a bit longer, so kids must cut it in half or take a bite.
+My kids are older, but if you use round circle slices, they can be a choking hazard for little kids.

-There are also lots of ways to cook the brown sugar glazed carrots in this stovetop carrots recipe, but this is the way I like because it makes the sweet glaze on the carrots.
+There are also many ways to cook the brown sugar-glazed carrots in this stovetop carrots recipe, but this is how I like it because it makes the sweet glaze on the carrots.

 - The first step is to add butter to a pan.
 Turn the temperature to medium and allow the butter to melt.